-Expansion and upgrade efforts have added needed inmate housing space, but have not added corresponding crucial service infrastructure such as additional kitchen, laundry, or food storage space.
+Expansion and upgrade efforts have added needed inmate housing space, but have not added corresponding crucial service infrastructure such as additional kitchen, laundry, food storage space, or medical isolation or treatment capacity.
+These systems are experiencing intermittent failures and present safety hazards to staff and inmates.

 Additionally, there has never been an expansion of the number of holding cells which are used for holding individuals who cannot complete the booking process due to violent behavior, significant mental issues, or those severely impaired by drugs or alcohol (not rising to a medical emergency).
 These holding cells are also used to house/observe inmates who indicate suicidal ideations, as well as individuals who require segregation for their personal safety.
-These cells have not changed in quantity since the original design which did not account for the vastly changed nature of the inmate population (since 1983).
+These cells have not changed in quantity since the original design which did not meet the evolved needs for a vastly changed nature of the inmate population (since 1984).